 Unlike older Pixel A-series phones, the Pixel 6a comes with Google’s flagship Tensor chip, which catapults it into the same segment as flagship smartphones, including the iPhone 13 series.
 Price-wise, the iPhone SE (2022) is a worthy competitor to the Pixel 6a.
 But outside its price range, the flagship chipset and the unbeatable cameras help the Pixel 6a stand firm against other more expensive smartphones such as the iPhone 13 Mini.

 Google has always prided itself on the exceptional photography skills the Pixel series offers.
 While the company’s enthusiasm hasn’t translated to better sales of its flagship Pixel series, the Pixel A-series has aided in filling the gap.
-At Google I/O 2022, the company introduced the Pixel 6a, which arrives in the U.S., the U.K., and Europe later this summer — and potentially other markets later in the year.
-On the other hand, Apple launched the iPhone 13 Mini in September 2021, but it could be the last compact iPhone in Apple’s brief time with the form factor.
-Despite its age, the iPhone 13 Mini features the mighty A15 chip, which can be anointed as the most powerful mobile phone chip yet.
+Apple launched the iPhone 13 Mini in September 2021, but it could be the last compact iPhone in Apple’s brief time with the form factor.
+Despite its size, the iPhone 13 Mini features the mighty A15 chip, which can be anointed as the most powerful mobile phone chip yet.

 There’s quite the price difference between these two devices, but they’re still competitors in some ways.
 If you have doubts about which phone to choose between the Pixel 6a and the iPhone 13 Mini, we compare the two phones to show which suits your needs better.